aknackiron/testdroid-documentation/appium/index.md

 title: Appium Test Framework
 ---

-Testdroid Cloud allows testers to use various testing frameworks to run their automated tests on against real devices in the Testdroid cloud.
+Bitbar Testing allows testers to use various testing frameworks to run their automated tests on against real devices in the Bitbar Testing cloud.
 Appium is one of these frameworks.

 You can run your tests either remotely from your localhost or in Testdrdoid Cloud.

-Typically testing is started with developing tests on localhost and running them using the Appium client against a device in Testdroid Cloud.
+Typically testing is started with developing tests on localhost and running them using the Appium client against a device in Bitbar Testing Cloud.
 Once the tests work on one device it's time to move testing against multiple devices in the cloud.
 Here tests are executed in parallel against all chosen devices.